Why Trade CFDs?

 With InterTrader you get all the advantages of online trading via our web-based platform or mobile apps.
 You can enjoy fast dealing wherever you are over a wide range of markets, with 100% market-neutral execution.
 You are in control of your trading, not the broker.

 Going short of equities is also typically quite complicated with a traditional broker.
 Not so with CFDs.
 You simply open your CFD contract to go short rather than long.
 This gives you the ability quickly to set up hedging transactions as required.

 CFDs on other markets

 CFDs are not used solely for equity trading.
 At InterTrader we offer CFDs on stock indices, forex, energy contracts, metals and other commodities, all via one online trading platform.
 You can also trade forex and a selection of indices and commodities on the popular MT4 download platform.

 InterTrader helps to reduce the cost of your CFD trading.
-With our TradeBack loyalty scheme you can receive a monthly rebate of up to 10% on your spread fees, if you have traded over a certain amount during that period.
+With our TradeBack loyalty scheme (available to professional clients only) you can receive a monthly rebate of up to 10% on your spread fees, if you have traded over a certain amount during that period.
 This applies to all CFD trades on non-equity markets, regardless of whether your trades have made or lost money.